NicholasBoll/cypress-pipe/README.md

 `cy.pipe` works very similarly to `cy.then` except for a few key differences:
 * `pipe` will try to document the function name in the Command log (only works on named functions)
+* `pipe` will create DOM snapshots to aid in debugging
+* If the function passed to `pipe` resolves synchronously (doesn't contain Cypress commands)
+  - AND returns a jQuery element, `pipe` will retry until the jQuery element list is not empty (most Cypress commands do this)
-* If the function passed to `pipe` resolves synchronously (doesn't contain Cypress commands) AND is followed by a `cy.should`, the function will be retried until the assertion passes or times out (most Cypress commands do this)
+  - AND is followed by a `cy.should`, the function will be retried until the assertion passes or times out (most Cypress commands do this)

 ```ts
 const obj = { foo: 'bar' }